 5. Sign in to your Amazon account.

-6. Once signed in, Mylio will display Amazon Drive within the Dashboard as a Vault.
+6. Once signed in, Mylio will display Amazon Drive within the Dashboard as a device that holds all Originals.

 Restoring Mylio from Amazon